meijun/calabash/README.md

 ## Hints

-After the states are determined, all the chosen states and Diamond form a graph, and the power of diamond with the chosen states can be found in O(N<sup>3</sup>) time by the [matrix-tree theorem](http://people.reed.edu/~davidp/412/handouts/matrix-tree.pdf), which has been implemented in [calabash.py](calabash.py).
+After the states are determined, all the chosen states and Diamond form a graph, and the power of Diamond with the chosen states can be found in O(N<sup>3</sup>) time by the [matrix-tree theorem](http://people.reed.edu/~davidp/412/handouts/matrix-tree.pdf), which has been implemented in [calabash.py](calabash.py).

 A tractable exact solver may not exist.
-In fact, it can be proved that this problem is [#P-hard](https://en.wikipedia.org/wiki/Sharp-P-complete).
 Instead of exactly solving the problem, you can employ various approximation strategies.
 The following are some ideas that you may consider.

 ### Randomized Algorithms